Vyshnavi21504/Dashboard-MEAN/README.md

 # MEAN Admin Dashboard with Analytics & Reporting

-A professional full-stack administrative panel built using the **MEAN stack** (MongoDB, Express.js, Angular, Node.js).
-This project features secure JWT authentication, a responsive UI, and data visualization designed for CRM and analytics platforms.
+This is a  full-stack administrative panel that I have built using the **MEAN stack** (MongoDB, Express.js, Angular, Node.js).
+This project features secure JWT authentication with a  responsive UI, and data visualization designed for CRM (here I used chart.js) and analytics platforms.

-##  Live Demo
+##  Live Demo Links
 * **Frontend:** [https://dashboard-frontend-6tkm.onrender.com](https://dashboard-frontend-6tkm.onrender.com)
 * **Backend API:** [https://mean-admin-backend.onrender.com](https://mean-admin-backend.onrender.com)